 1 – Getting to the heart of Bali

 Ubud is the heart and soul of Bali.
-A confusion of upmarket restaurants, cool cafes and designer shops alongside traditional warungs (simple eating places) and craft markets.
-Sip on a dragonfruit juice (replete with bamboo straw), watch the beautiful people go by, join the locals in a footie match then let the kids hone haggling skills spending their holiday money on sarongs, woodcarvings, shell jewellery or tie-dye clothes.
+It’s a wonderful jumble of upmarket restaurants, cool cafes and designer shops alongside traditional warungs (simple eating places) and craft markets.
+Sip on a dragonfruit juice (replete with bamboo straw) and watch the beautiful people go by.
+Join the locals in a footie match then let the kids hone haggling skills in the market.
+They will love spending their holiday money on sarongs, woodcarvings, shell jewellery or tie-dye clothes.
 And of course, every 8yr old boy needs a painted dagger…

 2 – Hanging out with the birds

-A visit to a Bird Park may seem a little on the tame side for a family holiday to Indonesia but the Bali Bird Park really is the perfect introduction to the exotic array of native wildlife as well as the ideal way to acclimatise to the overwhelming heat and humidity.
-Recover gently from the jet lag feeding parrots, pelicans and cormorants in a surprisingly fun and interactive experience.
+A visit to a Bird Park may seem a little on the tame side for a family holiday to Indonesia.
+However the Bali Bird Park really is the perfect introduction to the exotic array of native wildlife found here.
+It’s also the ideal way to acclimatise to the heat and humidity when you first arrive.
+Recover gently from jet lag as you feed parrots, pelicans and cormorants.
 Forget Hitchcock, even the most nervy of children will love having a macaw land on their shoulder.

 3 – Temple-hopping

 Bali’s many temples are not only exquisite but also beautifully child-friendly.
 Kids will love being wrapped in a sarong and then being able to roam freely around the open-air compounds.
-Play hopscotch in the gardens of Ulun Danu, spot monitor lizards swim the moats at Taman Ayun and watch curiously as the pilgrims bath in the holy waters of Tirta Empul.
-And some of the guide’s entertaining stories of legends and gods may also sink in.
+They can play hopscotch in the gardens of Ulun Danu and spot monitor lizards swim the moats at Taman Ayun.
+And if you like, perhaps join the pilgrims bathing in the holy waters of Tirta Empul.
+Who knows, some of the guide’s entertaining stories of legends and gods may even sink in?!

 4 – Chop chop – get those taste buds watering